John M. Burns

-John M. Burns (born 1938) is an English comics artist, with a career stretching back to the mid-1960s.
+John M. Burns (1938 – 29 December 2023) was an English comics artist, with a career stretching back to the late 1950s.

 Biography

 His initial work was as an illustrator for Junior Express and School Friend.
+He also worked on the "Wrath of the Gods" in Boys' World.

-During the 1960s, Burns worked on TV Century 21 and its sister magazines, including the Space Family Robinson series in Lady Penelope.
+Later in the 1960s, Burns worked on TV Century 21 and its sister magazines, including the Space Family Robinson series in Lady Penelope.

 For a while he drew daily comics strips for newspapers The Daily Sketch, The Daily Mirror and The Sun, including The Seekers, Danielle and, for a period succeeding Enrique Romero during 1978–79, Modesty Blaise.

-He moved on to illustrate TV tie-in strips for Look-in, always scripted by Angus Allan.
+Burns moved on to illustrate TV tie-in strips for Look-in, always scripted by Angus Allan.
 He also worked on the title story for Countdown.

 Burns was already well known by the start of the 1980s, but it was when he made the crossover to 2000 AD (along with fellow Look-in alumni Jim Baikie and Arthur Ranson) that his position in British comics was cemented.

 In 1991 Burns began by working on Judge Dredd.
-By his own admission, Burns does not enjoy drawing science fiction strips, and the look of Judge Dredd is one that he finds particularly unpleasant to draw.
+By his own admission, Burns did not enjoy drawing science fiction strips, and the uniform of Judge Dredd he found unpleasant to draw.
+However, in 2007 Burns began working on Nikolai Dante, another science fiction strip.

-In 2007, Burns began working on the Nikolai Dante strip.
-He has also co-created (with Robbie Morrison) a contemporary adventure strip — The Bendatti Vendetta, for the Judge Dredd Megazine; this is unique for the title in having no science fiction or fantasy elements at all.
+Burns co-created (with Robbie Morrison) a contemporary adventure strip, The Bendatti Vendetta, for the Judge Dredd Megazine; this was rare for the title in having no science fiction or fantasy elements at all.